Skin Health

 22. Randazzo CL, Pino A, Ricciardi L, et al. Probiotic supplementation in systemic nickel allergy syndrome patients: study of its effects on lactic acid bacteria population and on clinical symptoms.
 J Appl Microbiol.
 2015;118(1):202-211. doi:10.1111/jam.12685

-Breakouts happening in the same place might be caused by:
+Breakouts in the same place might be caused by:

 • Touching your face, like having your hand on your chin while working